dytme/intertoys-storefront/README.md

 - Inter-Toys for their logo and branding.
 - Johnny Mathis – It's Beginning To Look Alot Like Christmas Courtesy of Ceenaija.com
 - Green Army People photos from Victor Buy
+- Eating sound by Muppets
+- Train whistle by SoundsGoodMusic